Why Is My Dog Excessively Tired (Should You Worry?)

 You might also notice pale gums, labored breathing, or a faster heart rate.
 Infections, internal bleeding, parasites, or chronic disease can all trigger anemia.

-This condition can become life-threatening if not treated promptly, especially if blood loss or immune disease is involved.
+This condition can become life-threatening if not treated promptly, especially if blood loss or an immune disease is involved.

 Read more: Dog is lethargic and not eating (Here’s why)